nicoboyce/ds/_posts/2024-05-22-unlock-zendesk-with-deltastring.md

 Bringing someone like me in is often not an obvious route.
 Zendesk is marketed as a no code solution, usually it is owned within BizOps and they just have their techiest support agent add macros etc. But then down the road it becomes a sprawling mess of disjointed objects<!--excerpt-end--> and there's no way they are handing it over to a product team like that.
 Your agents all need two screens and their fingers lock in to the shape of ctrl+c/v because your systems don't talk.

-Usually at this point your ops managers answer the call from whatever saas vendor is cold calling at this time and they have all sorts of services to reduce the cost per ticket.
-But ultimately bigger savings can be achieved by just outsourcing to a BPO in the Philipines for example.
+Usually at this point your ops managers answer the call from whichever SaaS vendor is cold calling at this time and they have all sorts of services to reduce the cost per ticket.
+But ultimately bigger savings can be achieved by just outsourcing to a BPO in the Philippines for example.

 Where I come in is unlocking this cost-quality doom spiral.
 Because I am external, I can translate from Ops to Product and back again, and because I have managed support agents and other customer-facing roles then I can help identifying the opportunities.

 The first thing is to get everything out there and understood.
 From the Ops side we need the process maps, particularly including escalation points, and all the documentation.
 I export all of the Zendesk objects over the API and have my own tooling for mapping these to CSVs which marry easily to the processes.
-We get all those files into version control, usually Github but sometimes they need to keep this in a separate Git instance to the product stuff.
+We get all those files into version control, usually Github.
+Sometimes organisations prefer to keep Ops config in a separate Git instance to the product.

 Next it’s about bringing in the Product people, which is straightforward when you have VCS, automated deployment, and the Zendesk sandbox test environment aligned.
 Collaboration becomes straightforward when what the Ops people see as GSheets/Excel/etc the engineers receive as the corresponding JSON.